 Disaster recovery and the cloud should be a match made in heaven.
 Take a function that enterprises love to hate and address it with an outsourced, efficient cloud service that makes it easier and less expensive to reach recoverable nirvana, and presto - instant success.
 Well, not so fast.

-- Victorian govt seeks tougher rules for national face recognition system
+- Victoria uploads data for national facial recognition system